cybercongress/cyber/computing-the-knowledge.md

 7. If the signatures, the bandwidth limit and particles are all valid, apply [cyberlinks](cyberlinks)
 8. Calculate the values of [cyber~Rank](cyber-rank) for every round for the particles on the [knowledge-graph](knowledge graph)

 As it seen distribution rules, signatures, ranking and bandwidth algorithms can differ from network to network.
-But following the proposed framework independent protocols will have semantic interoperability.
+But following the proposed protocol framework independent protocols will have semantic interoperability.

-The rest of this document discusses the rationale and the technical details of the proposed protocol framework.
+The rest of this document discusses the rationale and the technical details of the proposal.

 ## Content Oracle